Sole trader or partnership income

 How we assess your income

 You don’t need to report your business income each fortnight as part of your employment income reporting.
-Instead, you need to tell us if:

 If your business income or assets change, you must let us know.